 The Outdoor Stove by Stansport is fantastic for large cookware and big groups.
 It has a simple, durable design and the removable legs allow it to be used either freestanding or on a tabletop or tailgate.
-The powerful burners pack a punch, but the open design and lack of windscreen meant we had to re-light the burner whenever a breeze was present, and there's no auto-ignitor to help expedite the process.
+However, while the powerful burners do pack a punch, the open design and lack of windscreen meant we had to re-light the burner whenever a breeze was present, and there's no auto-ignitor to help expedite the process.

 Time to Boil

 This stove boasts a whopping 70,000 total BTUs, more than any other model in our review.
-However, throughout our testing process, we felt that other stoves with less BTUs performed more powerfully and consistently.
+However, after months of rigorous testing, we feel that other stoves with less BTUs perform more powerfully and consistently.
 We know that wind is a factor, as the Stansport does not have a windscreen, but we even found this to be true on calm, non-windy days.

-This stove did adequately with simmering and low cooking but wasn't the best.
-The low setting is still pretty high, which didn't come as a huge surprise considering it has 5.5" wide burners (the largest of any stove we tested).
-The main issue we had was that it was easy to turn the flame off by accidentally going too low.
-This was made exponentially worse when a breeze was present.
+This stove does adequately with simmering and low cooking but isn't the best.
+The low setting is still pretty high, which doesn't come as a huge surprise considering it has 5.5" wide burners (the largest of any stove we tested).
+The main issue we had is that it's easy to turn the flame off by accidentally going too low.
+This was made exponentially worse when a breeze came around.

 Simmering a pot of rice on a breezy day, we had to relight the burner twice, which requires moving your pot and relighting the burner with a lighter as there is no auto-ignition system.
 It was hard for us to feel fully confident when simmering, and our testers were constantly checking the flame to see if it was still lit.
-Our favorite stoves for simmering were more compact and wind-resistant models such as our Editors' Choice, the Camp Chef Everest.
+Our favorite stoves for simmering are more compact and wind-resistant models such as our Editors' Choice Everest.

 Ease of Set Up

-Despite the size of this stove, it was very easy to set up.
+Despite the size of this stove, it is very easy to set up.
 While much heavier than all the compact stoves, this contender is still 17 pounds lighter than our Top Pick for Group Cooking, the 47 pound Camp Chef Pro 60X.
 At 30 pounds, the Stansport is noticeably more manageable to lug around and requires only screwing the legs into place and attaching the fuel hose to be ready to go.
-And if you're setting up on a table or tailgate, you don't need to bother with the legs at all, making the whole process that much more straightforward.
+And if you're setting up on a table or tailgate, you don't need to bother with the legs at all, making the whole process lighter and more straightforward.

 Ease of Care

-This was one of our top picks for ease of care due to its open and airy design.
+The Outdoor is one of our top picks for ease of care due to its open and airy design.
 Most of the other stoves we tested have a drip tray of some kind under the burners that naturally collects dropped food bits.
 With this stove, anything you spill will simply fall through to the ground (which could be seen as a pro or a con depending on what environment you are in).
-Additionally, this model is completely painted black, so it just doesn't show dirt and grime as easily.
-The only complaint we had concerning the paint job was that for quite a while the stove off-gassed some nasty smelling chemicals as it burned through the initial layers of paint.
+Additionally, this model is painted completely black, so it just doesn't show dirt and grime as easily.
+The only complaint we have concerning the paint job is that, when new, it off-gasses some nasty smelling chemicals as it burns through the initial layers of paint.
 Definitely not pleasant when preparing food, but also something that we understand is temporary.
 We would recommend running the burners on full blast without food for a bit when the stove is new to help mitigate this.

 This model measures 30.75 x 15.75 x 6.75 inches with the legs removed.
 While it's not nearly as cumbersome as the Camp Chef Pro 60X, it's still a very large stove and you will need to be able to accommodate both the stove and a large propane tank in your vehicle and at your campsite.
 But, if you're planning to cook for a large group, this is arguably a completely reasonable and desirable trade-off.

-This is a nice stove under $200.
-It has a sturdy design and cooks quickly and professionally.
+This is a nice stove with a sturdy design that cooks quickly and professionally.
 If you are someone that regularly cooks for a lot of people and your cookware tends to be large and burly, this is a great stove to consider purchasing.
 It's easy to set up and even easier to keep clean.
 Be prepared to be on your toes if there's a lot of wind and you're trying to simmer something though, as this was one area of weakness we did experience.
 Also of note is the height of this stove, several of our taller testers felt that the cooking surface was awkwardly low when set up on the legs.